 Use Case 5: (same as use case 1 or 2 with escalation with cancel of any active Alert Manager (AM) escalation actions at alert management system) if the communication destination is inaccessible or the target individual is indicated as unavailable then the alert is rerouted to one or more alternatives with escalation to higher levels of responsibility until the alert is canceled by a user on the Alert Manager (AM), however not automatically via algorithms in the Alert Manager (AM).

-Case A6: Information with no destination other than logging by the Alert Manager (AM) Actor
+Case A6: Information with no destination other than logging by the Alert Manager (AM) or Alert Consumer Actor

 Use Case 6: The use case for this is to log information from the Alert Reporter (AR) with the Alert Manager (AM) and not to disseminate the information to the Alert Communicator (AC).
 The information can be information meant to be used in concert with alerts received from the Alert Reporter (AR), or for logs or information not meant for dissemination to users, but used in reporting alert environment after the fact.

+This is also applicable to the Alert Consumer (ACon) actor where there is no presumption of any Disseminate Alert (PCD-06) message generation.

+This is also applicable to the Alert Consumer (ACon) actor where there is no presumption of any Disseminate Alert (PCD-06) message generation.

 Case A7: Equipment Sourced Alert